Betwulf/PipelineML/readme.md

 This codebase aims to manage the auditing and processing of your ML experiments so that you can focus on the problem at hand.

+Serializable template that can create a Pipeline Instance.
+Should contain all the types and configuration that define a pipeline, with an end step to simulate.

+1) Dataset Generator
+2) Preprocess Data Transforms
+3) Machine Learning Algorithim collection (all can run in parallel on the preprocessed data)
+4) Postprocess Data Tranforms
+5) Evaluators - this will compare the effectiveness of the various machine learning algorithms relative to each other / or absolute.
+6) Trade Simulation - Step to specifically go run a simulation with the trained machine learning algorithm

 (edited with https://stackedit.io/editor)